LoyolaChicagoBooks/introcs-csharp/rst/sampleprogram.rst

 Also the compiler does not require whitespace around special symbols like ``{};().=*+,``.
 Hence
-the :file:`painting.cs` program above would be just as well translated by the compiler if it were written as::
+the :repsrc:`painting/painting.cs` program above would be just as well translated by the compiler if it were written as::

     using System;class Painting{static void Main(){double width,length